BetterWayElectronics/ps4-nor-validator/README.md

 ### Your program is a VIRUS/SPYWARE!
 WAAAH! ###
 	I protect my programs with Themida.
 The problem with this is that heuristically some AV software see it as a threat.
 	This is totally fine and normal, but also very annoying and unavoidable.

-	My program collects user data via the HWID generator as to be able to generate your license details.
-The validator itself also communicates with my website to store use data which must then match the HWID data.
-	This is a totally normal and boring process that has nothing to do with spying on the end user.
-If you consider that me knowing that you are using my program is spying on you, then don't use my program.
+	Visit https://betterwayelectronics.com.au/virus.html for more information!

 ### Whats up with the image that pops up when the program starts? ###
 	Hey, I am allowed some creativity aren't I?
 I have no GUI so this is all I can do design wise.
 Older versions of my program had chiptunes, be happy they're gone!